-See Exhibit A for a description of Project facilities and features, Exhibit B for a description of Project operations and resource utilization, Exhibit C for construction history and construction schedule, Exhibit D for costs and financing information, and Exhibit E for a discussion of potential environmental effects and the Licensees' proposed resource management measures.
-Project maps are included in Exhibit G. Exhibit H contains a detailed description of the need for the electricity provided by the
+Refer to Exhibit A for a description of Project facilities and features, Exhibit B for a description of Project operations, Exhibit C for a construction history and construction schedule, Exhibit D for costs and financing information, and Exhibit E for a discussion of potential environmental effects and the Licensees' proposed resource management measures.
+Project maps are included in Exhibit G. Exhibit H contains a detailed description of the need for the power generated by the Project and other miscellaneous information.